aerogear/offix-android/docs/README.md

 Mutations are persisted when Offline and replicated back to server when online.

-### Conflict Resolution
+#### Conflict Resolution
-Provide custom conflict resolution strategies to solve conflicts among the mutations and replicate the mutations back to the server after resolving them.
+Provide custom conflict resolution strategies to solve conflicts among the mutations and replicate them back to the server after resolving conflicts.

 ## Documentation